bchartier777/Multiple-GANs/README.md

 One common design approach is to implement separate Model and Trainer classes for each GAN.
 This however results in significant source duplication.
-Therefore one objective of this implementation is to implement three GANs with single GAN, Generator and Discriminator classes, minimizing source duplication.
+Therefore one objective of this implementation is to implement the GANs with single GAN, Generator and Discriminator classes, minimizing source duplication.

 Other purposes of this implementation are: